-How to make chicken leek and cider pie
+How to make chicken leek and cider pot pie

-- I first brown the chicken pieces all over then remove from pan.
+- I first brown the chicken pieces all over then remove them from pan.

 - The leeks and cooked down to get them really sweet and tender.
 I adore the sweetness of leeks when they are really well cooked.

 - Add the garlic and mushrooms.